Galapagos diving has over 500 species of fish, of which over 80 are endemic to the islands and not found anywhere else in the world.

-Nortada Liveaboard in Galapagos is offers something rare, by only accommodating eight guests leverages encounters with marine wildlife and enhances diver supervision.
-This renders in a safer, more personalised dive experience: a signature product unavailable from any other boat.Book Now
+Nortada Liveaboard in Galapagos is offers something rare in the Galapagos.
+By accommodating only eight guests this leverages encounters with marine wildlife and enhances diver supervision.
+This results in a safer, more personalised dive experience: a signature product unavailable from any other boat.Book Now

 The huge variety and diversity is found here where the ocean currents meet, raises the bar for all other dive destinations.

 Shark diving in the Galapagos is well known, but there is so much more also to be found in these diverse waters.
 With mola mola, sea lions, penguins, whale sharks and iguanas on the list of sightings, the Galapagos marine park is high on all divers lists of places to visit.